mumble-voip/mumble-iphoneos/README.markdown

 To build this you need the iOS 4.0 SDK from Apple and an Intel Mac (or equivalent :)) running Mac OS X 10.6 (or later).

-Before starting your build, you will need to check out the re- quired submodules:
+Before starting your build, you will need to check out the required submodules:

         $ git submodule init
         $ git submodule update